dotnet/designs/proposed/runtime-binding.md

 The host exposes the following configuration knobs that you can use to control binding behavior:

+### Version

+The `version` knob specifies the minimum (or floor) version required by an application as a 3-part version.

+`version` can be set in the following ways:

+* `RuntimeFrameworkVersion` in an MSBuild project
+* `version` in `.runtimeconfig.json`
+* `--fx-version` via the CLI

+If `RuntimeFrameworkVersion` is not set, then `version` defaults to the `0` patch for the specified target framework.
+For example, `version` would be set to `3.0.0` by default for the `netcoreapp3.0` target framework.

+MSBuild project settings are only consulted at build-time and are then written as properties to `.runtimeconfig.json`, which can be consulted at runtime.

 ### RollForward

+`RollForward` specifies the roll-forward policy for an application, either as a fallback in case a specific version

-We will introduce a new knob, called `RollForward`, with the following values:
+`RollForward` can have the following values:

-* `None` -- Do not roll forward.
-Only bind to specified version.
-* `Patch` -- Roll forward to the highest patch verison.
+* `LatestPatch` -- Roll forward to the highest patch verison.
 This disables minor version roll forward.
 * `Minor` -- Roll forward to the lowest higher minor verison, if requested minor version is missing.
-If the requested minor version is present, then the `Patch` policy is used.
+If the requested minor version is present, then the `LatestPatch` policy is used.
 * `Major` -- Roll forward to lowest higher major version, and lowest minor version, if requested major version is missing.
-If the requested major version is present, then the `Minor` and `Patch` policies are used, as appropriate.
+If the requested major version is present, then the `Minor` policy is used.
-* `AlwaysLatestMinor` -- Roll forward to latest minor version, even if requested minor version is present.
+* `LatestMinor` -- Roll forward to latest minor version, even if requested minor version is present.
 Intended for COM hosting scenario.
-* `AlwaysLatestMajor` -- Roll forward to latest major and highest minor version, even if requested major is present.
+* `LatestMajor` -- Roll forward to latest major and highest minor version, even if requested major is present.
 Intended for COM hosting scenario.
+* `Disable` -- Do not roll forward.
+Only bind to specified version.
+This policy is not recommended for general use since it disable the ability to roll-forward to the latest patches.
+It is only recommended for testing.

 `Minor` is the default setting.
 See **Configuration Precedence** for more information.

-Can be specified via the following ways:
+`RollForward` can be set in the following ways:

 * Project file property: `RollForward`
 * Runtime configuration file property: `rollForward`